-This homemade cola is a refreshing way to make your own cola at home.
-With kola nut powder to give it a natural kick and aromats including cinnamon, citrus and vanilla, there's not surprises or secrets in this recipe.
+This homemade cola is a refreshing alternative to commercial drinks like Coca-cola and Pepsi.
+With kola nut powder to give it a natural kick and aromatics including cinnamon, citrus, and vanilla, there are no surprises or secrets in this recipe.

 What is cola?

 There are many brands of commercially produced cola, the two most famous being Coca-Cola and Pepsi.
-All of which have their own unique combination of flavorings, many of which are trade secrets.
-The usual ingredients include vanilla, cinnamon, citrus such as bitter orange and may contain other spices and aromatics such as nutmeg, coriander and even lavender.
+All of these have their own unique combination of flavorings, many of which are trade secrets.
+The usual ingredients include vanilla, cinnamon, and citruses such as bitter orange and may contain other spices and aromatics such as nutmeg, coriander, and even lavender.

 There are no surprises here.
-With this homemade cola recipe you know exactly what's going into your cola.
-With its combination of aromatics it really does taste like cola but with more complex flavors than your average can of fizzy pop.
-I use kola nut powder as used in the original colas to give this cola a natural caffeine boost.
+With this homemade cola recipe, you know exactly what's going into your cola.
+With its combination of aromatics it really does taste like commercial cola but with more complex flavors than your average can of fizzy pop.
+I use kola nut powder as was used in the original commercial drinks to give this homemade cola a natural caffeine boost.

-Warning - kola nut powder contains caffeine.
+Warning - Kola nut powder contains caffeine.
 This recipe is not suitable for children unless you leave out the kola nut powder.
-Kola nut powders can vary in their strength and caffeine content, so always check the label and only get your kola nut powder from reputable sources.
+Kola nut powders can vary in their strength and caffeine content, so always check the label and only get yours from reputable sources.

 Kola nut powder: was one of the original ingredients in a lot of colas and contains naturally occurring caffeine.
 The kola nut gives a natural lift to this cola.
 It is available from some health food and specialty stores.
-Kola nut powders can vary in its strength to its important to always read the label and adjust the amount of kola nut powder accordingly.
+Kola nut powders can vary in their strength so it's important to always read the label and adjust the amount of kola nut powder accordingly.

 Limes: this recipe uses the zest from one lime and the juice from half a lime.